wechaty/wechaty/README.md

 Wechaty is very powerful that it can run over different protocols.
 You can specify the protocol by set the environment variable `WECHATY_PUPPET` to different puppet provider.

-If you cannot use Web protocol, you can apply other protocal following the instruction here: <https://github.com/wechaty/wechaty/wiki/Support-Developers> We provide free token to support developers build a valuable WeChat chatbot.
+If you cannot use Web protocol, you can apply other protocols following the instruction here: <https://github.com/wechaty/wechaty/wiki/Support-Developers> We provide free token to support developers build a valuable WeChat chatbot.

 Currently we support the following [puppet providers](https://wechaty.js.org/docs/puppet-services/) :